jeremy-shannon/jeremy-shannon.github.io/about.md

 ### People are talking...

-> You got the trusty Jeremy. <br><span class="attrib">-a teammate upon finding I'd been recruited for the Didi Challenge</span>
+> You got the trusty Jeremy. <br><span class="attrib">- a teammate upon finding I'd been recruited for the Didi Challenge</span>

 > Your blog post really saved me on Project 4.

 > Your article is excellent.
-I like your focus on visually seeing the data before doing anything with it. <br><span class="attrib">-classmate referring to [my Project 2 write-up](https://medium.com/@jeremyeshannon/udacity-self-driving-car-nanodegree-project-2-traffic-sign-classifier-f52d33d4be9f)</span>
+I like your focus on visually seeing the data before doing anything with it. <br><span class="attrib">- classmate referring to [my Project 2 write-up](https://medium.com/@jeremyeshannon/udacity-self-driving-car-nanodegree-project-2-traffic-sign-classifier-f52d33d4be9f)</span>

-> Your articles are amazing btw! <br><span class="attrib">-a classmate's [Term 1 review](https://medium.com/@harish3110/vision-needed-d2b0c7fd2387), linking to [my Project 2 write-up](https://medium.com/@jeremyeshannon/udacity-self-driving-car-nanodegree-project-2-traffic-sign-classifier-f52d33d4be9f)</span>
+> Your articles are amazing btw! <br><span class="attrib">- a classmate's [Term 1 review](https://medium.com/@harish3110/vision-needed-d2b0c7fd2387), linking to [my Project 2 write-up](https://medium.com/@jeremyeshannon/udacity-self-driving-car-nanodegree-project-2-traffic-sign-classifier-f52d33d4be9f)</span>

 > G'day Jeremy, I just read [your blog on Medium about P1](https://medium.com/udacity/udacity-self-driving-car-nanodegree-project-1-finding-lane-lines-719ac1adbed9), and loved the video! ...
 Nice work!